Omarosa reveals recording of President Trump from day after she was fired

 Following Manigault Newman's interview on MSNBC, Trump tweeted that "Wacky Omarosa already has a fully signed Non-Disclosure Agreement!"

-Newman, however, wrote in her book, "Unhinged: An Insider’s Account of the Trump White House," that she had declined an offer from the White House.
+Newman, however, wrote in her book, "Unhinged: An Insider's Account of the Trump White House," that she had not signed a non-disclosure agreement.

 Earlier on Monday, in a contentious interview on "Today," after the audio recording was played, Manigault Newman accused Trump of lying to the American people and said he "doesn't even know what’s happening in his White House."

 "General Kelly, John Kelly is running this White House and Donald Trump has no clue what's going on," she said.
-"He's being puppeted, and that's very dangerous for this nation."
+"He's being puppetted, and that's very dangerous for this nation."

 Manigault Newman said she had known Trump "to be an entertainer — but I never thought he'd lie to the country."

-Manigault Newman’s disclosure of the recording came just one day after she told NBC’s “Meet the Press,” in an exclusive interview, that she has personally heard a tape of Trump using the N-word during filming for NBC's "The Apprentice” — a revelation she says "confirmed that he is truly a racist."
+Manigault Newman's disclosure of the recording came the day after she told NBC's “Meet the Press,” in an exclusive interview, that she has personally heard a tape of Trump using the N-word during filming for "The Apprentice” — a revelation she says "confirmed that he is truly a racist."

 Manigault Newman made the charge days before the release on Tuesday of her new book, in which she described hearing about the tape but not hearing it herself.
 She said Sunday that she personally listened to it after her book had gone to press.